imkurtwood/spoopy-stack/README.md

 # Spoopy Stack Ansible Playbook

 This Ansible playbook is used to configure and deploy Spoopy services across different server groups.
 It includes roles for common server configuration, security hardening, and service-specific deployments.
+This automation allows us to bring up Spoopy Service from a bare Debian-based installation to serving traffic for pilots in around 2.5 minutes on x86 and ARM64 architectures.

 ## Prerequisites